-There is a \$250 service specific deductible and then 20% coinsurance for emergency care outside of the United States.
+You pay a \$250 service specific deductible and then 20% of the remaining cost for worldwide emergency care.
 (Maximum benefit is \$25,000 per calendar year.)

 Fitness benefit

 Your plan provides a membership to FitOn Health, a flexible health and fitness benefit with monthly credits to use on a nationwide network of gyms, local fitness studios, or community centers.
 Credits can be used to cover a variety of options - monthly gym membership with unlimited visits, fitness studio classes, and at-home fitness accessories and equipment.
 This benefit also includes unlimited access to a digital library of at-home workouts, nutrition and meal planning guidance, lifestyle advice, condition management courses, challenges and more.
 Any unused credits from the monthly allotment do not carry over to the next month.
 You will have the option of purchasing additional credits.